frederic-perez/AmE-dictionary/data/idioms.md

 __in (someone’s) wheelhouse__ :dart::two: In, related to, or matching someone’s general interests, abilities, or area of familiarity; in someone’s comfort zone. _It’s clear, however, that the political implications of this issue are well in the author’s wheelhouse._ _Making bread is in a baker’s wheelhouse._
 __in (the) bud__ In an undeveloped, immature, or incipient state. _Tommy has become quite a little painter in bud recently._
 __in (the) light of (something)__ :four: Considering (something); given (something).
 Typically refers to a new revelation or piece of information that affects some situation. _In light of this new evidence, we are reopening the investigation._
-__in a bad light__ Negatively; under unfavorable circumstances.
-(Typically used with the verbs “see” or “show,” or some similar variation.)
+__in a bad light__ :two: Negatively; under unfavorable circumstances.
+(Typically used with the verbs “see” or “show,” or some similar variation.) _I’m flattered that he based a character in his novel on me, but I think I was shown in a bad light._
 __in a big bad way__
 __in a big way__ Very much; badly- _She wanted to go in a big way._ _He wants to win in a big way._
 __in a flutter__ In a nervous, confused, or agitated state.